Caring for the Trails of Santa Fe

 We strive to provide a fun and engaging program to educate, train, and manage volunteers to restore, maintain, and promote quality, safe, and sustainable trails to benefit the community and its visitors.

-To read articles about local trails written by Trails Alliance supporters click this link
+To read articles about local trails written by Trails Alliance supporters click here

 Alliance partners include the Santa Fe County Open Space and Trails Division, the City of Santa Fe, the non-profit Commonweal Conservancy, the Santa Fe Fat Tire Society, the non-profit Santa Fe Conservation Trust.

 Also a big thanks to Extra Space Storage (at the corner of Pacheco and West San Mateo) for providing a place to store out tools.

 Consider coming out on Friday, March 7, to celebrate our foothill trails, take a hike or bike ride, and see how volunteer efforts continue to be critical to helping the City and County maintain these wonderful community resources.
 This is also an opportunity to join volunteers working on the trails.
 For more information, see the SFCT web site at http://sfct.org/trails/dale-ball-day, or contact Tim Rogers at email@example.com or 989-7019.

 This past year nearly 3400 hours of trail work were recorded and held in a total of 233 events by many different trail users and groups.
 Projects ranged from new trail construction, routine maintenance, minor trail adjustments to improve sustainability, reseeding alongside treads and general area clean-up and enhancement.

 • hiring volunteer trail coordinators by the City (Tim Rogers) and the County (Carol Branch)